eokristjans/vef2/h1/README.md

   * `PATCH` updates the page, only if data input is valid, and if the user who performs the request is the owner.
   * `DELETE` deletes the page, only if the user who performs the request is the owner.

+### Combo for Convenience

+* `/notebooks-with-contents`
+  * `GET` returns a list of notebooks that belong to the user who performs the request, with all sections and pages nested within.

 ### Images

 * `/images`
   * `POST` uploads a new image owned by the user who performs the request, only if data input is valid.
   * `GET` returns a list of up to 10 images owned by the user who performs the request.
 Uses pagination to return more images.